mbtproject/mbt/README.md

 Monorepo Build Tool (`mbt`) is a utility that supports differential builds, dependency tracking and metadata management for monorepos stored in git.

-In the context of `mbt`, the term 'Module' is used to refer to a part of source tree that can be developed, built and released independently.
+In the context of `mbt`, term 'Module' is used to refer to a part of source tree that can be developed, built and released independently.
 Modules can be built with different programming languages and their native build tools.